Theory of Out-of-Time-Ordered Transport: EFT for out-of-time-ordered transport

 where we use the short-hand notation

-can be used to generate any time-ordered correlator of currents and densities.
+This functional can be used to generate any time-ordered correlator of currents and densities.
 We will instead consider a generalization with four `switchbacks':

-$Z_4$ can generate any 4pt OTOC, as well as a large class of higher point functions.
+The corresponding closed-time paths (CTP) are illustrated in Fig.~\ref{fig_contours}. $Z_4$ can generate any 4-point OTOC, as well as a large class of higher-point functions.
 Our goal is to find an EFT that controls the asymptotic late time expansion of $Z_4$.
-The corresponding closed-time paths (CTP) are illustrated in Fig.~\ref{fig_contours}.

 This generating functional can also be expressed in the path integral formalism in terms of the microscopic action $S[\psi]$, where $\psi$ denotes the microscopic fields or lattice degrees of freedom: